wilb-bit/Information-Retrieval-ML/README.md

 As this is a univeristy assigment we must use train.tsv to train our model and then predict on test.tsv which will then be marked.

 ## LambdaRank
 LambdaRank is used for this problem.
 LGBMRanker from the lightgbm library.
-A gridsearch is run to find the best hyperparameters.
+A k-fold cross validation gridsearch is run to find the best hyperparameters.
 NDCG score is used to validate the efficiency of the model which is calculated using trec_eval.exe.
 train.qrels is used by trec_eval.exe and contains the query document pairs and their label that are in train.tsv.